lizzyTheLizard/java-dependency-analyzer/README.md

 ## Configuration

-The following configuration options can be used
+The following configuration options can be used.

 | Parameter             | Description                                                                                                                                                                                                             | Example                           | Default               |
 |-----------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------|-----------------------|